andresgomezfrr/prozzie/README.md

 After installation, you can re-run `linux_setup.sh` or the others `*_setup.sh` tools to reconfigure different prozzie components.

-Syslog and mqtt protocols are handled via kafka connect, so you need to use the installed `kcli.sh` component to handle them.
+Syslog and mqtt protocols are handled via kafka connect, so you need to call `prozzie kcli` component to handle them.

 In order to operate on created compose, you can use `prozzie compose` command, and it will forward arguments with proper compose file and configurations.
 You